PavlinPenev/SoftUni-Web/Store-Ge.Web/README.md

       <img src="https://i.ibb.co/7NBSMQJ/home-page-action-buttons.jpg"></img>
     </p>
     <pre>
-      The login form asks for the user's email address and password.
+      The login form asks for your email address and password.
-      If by any chance the user forgot his password he can click the forgot password link and resets his password with a reset password mail.
+      If by any chance you forgot your password you can click the forgot password link and reset it with a reset password mail.
     </pre>
     <p>
       <img height="300em" src="https://i.ibb.co/BtQKysX/login-page-form.jpg"></img>